 Board of Directors

-Joey A. Jacobs, Chairman & Chief Executive Officer, joined Acadia in February 2011 and serves as the Chairman of our Board and as our Chief Executive Officer.
+Joey A. Jacobs, Chairman & Chief Executive Officer, joined Acadia in February 2011 and has served as the Chairman of the Acadia board of directors and as Acadia’s Chief Executive Officer since that time.
 Mr. Jacobs has extensive experience in the behavioral health industry.
-Prior to joining the Company in 2011, he co-founded Psychiatric Solutions, Inc. (“PSI”) and served as Chairman, President and Chief Executive Officer of PSI from April 1997 to November 2010.
-Prior to founding PSI, Mr. Jacobs served for 21 years in various capacities with Hospital Corporation of America (“HCA,” also formerly known as Columbia and Columbia/HCA), most recently as President of the Tennessee Division.
-Mr. Jacobs’ background at HCA also included serving as president of HCA’s Central Group, vice president of the Western Group, assistant vice president of the Central Group and assistant vice president of the Salt Lake City Division.
-Mr. Jacobs serves on the board of directors of Cumberland Pharmaceuticals, Inc. and Mental Health Management, Inc.
+Prior to joining the Company in 2011, he co-founded Psychiatric Solutions, Inc. ("PSI") and served as Chairman, President and Chief Executive Officer of PSI from April 1997 to November 2010.
+Prior to founding PSI, Mr. Jacobs served for 21 years in various capacities with Hospital Corporation of America ("HCA," also formerly known as Columbia and Columbia/HCA), most recently as President of the Tennessee Division.
+Mr. Jacobs' background at HCA also included serving as president of HCA's Central Group, vice president of the Western Group, assistant vice president of the Central Group and assistant vice president of the Salt Lake City Division.
+Mr. Jacobs serves on the board of directors of AmSurg Corporation, Cumberland Pharmaceuticals, Inc. and Mental Health Management, Inc.

 E. Perot Bissell, Director, has served as a director of Acadia since April 2013.
 Since 2012, Mr. Bissell has been the Vice Chairman of Maxum Enterprises, LLC.
 From 2006 to 2012, he served as Chief Executive Officer for Maxum Petroleum, Inc., an independent energy logistics company.
 Prior to that, Mr. Bissell was a Partner of Northwest Capital Appreciation, Inc., a merchant banking and private equity firm, and before that, the Co-Managing Partner and Chief Financial Officer of SLP Capital, a specialty finance company.
 Our Board believes that Mr. Bissell is qualified to serve as a director because of, among other things, his extensive corporate finance background and his general business and financial acumen.
 Mr. Bissell currently serves on the board of directors of Maxum Enterprises, LLC and previously served on the board of ASG Security, LLC, Maxum Petroleum, Inc., SLP Capital and SPI Petroleum, LLC, all private companies.
 Mr. Bissell also serves on a number of charitable boards.